Skip to content

 You can also soak up the ambience by wandering around and exploring the beautifully restored stone warehouses that contrast with the marina’s glitzy superyachts.

 The national park is also home to the 18th-century Clarence House, initially constructed for the future King William IV.
-You can watch a fascinating multimedia presentation on the island’s history at the Dow’s Hill Interpretation Centre along the lockout trail near Shirley Heights.
+You can watch a fascinating multimedia presentation on the island’s history at the Dow’s Hill Interpretation Centre along the lookout trail near Shirley Heights.

 St. John’s